Home / Metalmark (Riodinidae) / Swamp Metalmark (Calephelis muticum)

 Habitat Swamps, bogs, marshes, and wet meadows

-Adult diet Flower nectar, with the preferred flower being Rudbeckia hirta (black-eyed Susan)
+Adult Diet Primarily flower nectar, with a preference for Rudbeckia hirta (black-eyed Susan)

 Did You Know?